tanelpoder/catbench/README.md

 # catbench
 Cat Benchmarking at Scale, finally!

+There are two separate Python apps in this repo:

-In this prerelease (v0.2) version I'm publishing a very simple embedding vector visualization app that plots out embeddings computed from various cat, dog and plane photos as a heatmap.
-Everything is precomputed and stored in text files, so you don't need PyTorch, GPUs or even a database.
+* **CatVector** - a simple static embedding vector visualization app that shows a heatmap of individual vector/array values from various cat, dog and plane photos.
+Everything is precomputed and stored in text files, so you don't need PyTorch, GPUs or even a database
+* **CatBench** - a simple Python/Flask application using Postgres+pgvector similarity search queries (and joins to a regular TPCC schema) for playing around with vector similarity search based use cases

-## Announouncement blog entry
+## CatVector announouncement blog entry

 * https://tanelpoder.com/posts/visualizing-embedding-vectors-as-heatmaps/

 ![Cats Dogs Planes](/landing/cat-dog-plane-embeddings-heatmap-annotated.png)

+A formal CatBench (Postgres-based) demo app announcement is coming soon!

 ## Installation Steps